Official websites use .gov

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Supportive Services that Make Community Living Possible
+Supportive Services That Make Community Living Possible

 Many older adults and people with disabilities need help with the daily tasks of life.
-For some people this is physical help such as help with dressing and eating.
+For some people, this is physical help, such as help with dressing and eating.
 For others, it is help with making decisions and planning.
-Still others require a blend of supports.
+Still, others require a blend of supports.
 Each person is unique, and the help they may need is unique, as well.
 The services they receive, therefore, also should be unique — they should be planned in accordance with the preferences and priorities of the person receiving them, and provided in a way that fits that person's life.

 Supportive services provide assistance with everyday activities and help make it possible for many people with disabilities and older adults to live in their chosen housing environments and participate in their communities.
-Meals, transportation, personal care assistance, housekeeping, case management, wellness checks, tenancy support, and care coordination some examples of services that help people thrive in their communities.
+Meals, transportation, personal care assistance, housekeeping, case management, wellness checks, tenancy support, and care coordination are some examples of services that help people thrive in their communities.

 Emerging Partnerships and Opportunities